 - Another pair of cropped trousers

 - Maxi dress

 - A couple of summary tops – sleeveless

 Then choose price

-Ideally, with less clothes buying, you can invest in quality.
-Equally, decide what’s worth the investment.
-I would rather spend more on a pair of cropped trousers that I will keep wearing, instead of summary tops that will last a couple of months.
+Ideally, buying less clothes means you can invest in quality.
+Decide what’s worth the investment.
+I would rather spend more on a pair of cropped trousers I’ll continue wearing, as oppose to summary tops lasting a couple of months.